HUPO-PSI/mzQC/schema/v0_1_0/README.md

             - Required attributes to refer to a CV entry.
             - Additional required attributes `version` and `uri`.
     - Required list of at least one `qualityMetrics`.
-        - Required attributes to refer to a CV entry: `cvRef`, `accession`, `name`.
+        - Required attributes to refer to a CV entry: `accession` (PURL controlled vocabulary reference including the accession for the term), `name`.
         - Optional attributes: `description`, `value`, `unit`.
         - `unit` is a similar sub-element referring to CV entry.
         - `value` can be anything: string, number, list, nested element.
 We have to do semantic validation based on information from the CV.

 - `controlledVocabularies`: References to controlled vocabularies.
-    - Required attribute: `ref`, the reference by which terms from this ontology are referenced in a mzQC file (usually with the cvRef attribute)
+    - Required attribute: `namespace` (PURL reference to the controlled vocabulary).
     - Required attribute: `name`, `uri`.
     - Optional attribute: `version`.

-## changelog
+## Changelog

 - added optional creationDate
 - cv -> controlledVocabularies
 - qualityParameters -> qualityMetrics
 - added optional fileProvenancecvParameters
 - optional cvParameters to metadata
 - internalised the cv ref which also acted as name of the json object in the controlledVocabularies list as attribute into the now dynamic object
+- Removed the `cvRef` attribute in favor of a PURL reference in `accession`.